Shelton Benjamin: Ohio Valley Wrestling (2000–2002)

-The World's Greatest Tag Team (2002–2004)
+Team Angle / World's Greatest Tag Team (2002–2004)

-He joined WWE's SmackDown! brand as a heel on the December 26, 2002 episode of SmackDown!, forming an alliance with Charlie Haas and Olympic gold-medalist Kurt Angle as their mentor known as "Team Angle".
-Their first televised match together in WWE was on the January 2, 2003 episode of SmackDown! against Edge and Chris Benoit.
+Benjamin joined WWE's SmackDown! brand on the December 26, 2002, episode of SmackDown!, forming an alliance with Charlie Haas with Olympic gold-medalist Kurt Angle as their mentor known as "Team Angle".
+Their first televised match together in WWE was on the January 2, 2003, episode of SmackDown! against Edge and Chris Benoit.

 The duo won the WWE Tag Team Championship just a month after their debut by defeating the champions, Los Guerreros (Eddie and Chavo Guerrero Jr.) on the February 6 episode of SmackDown!.
-They continued their feud with Benoit until No Way Out, when Benoit teamed with Brock Lesnar to defeat Team Angle.
-The two then went on to compete in their first WrestleMania match at WrestleMania XIX, retaining the WWE Tag Team Championship in a Triple Threat match against Los Guerreros, and Chris Benoit and Rhyno.
-Team Angle later lost the WWE Tag Team Championship to Eddie Guerrero and his new partner Tajiri at Judgment Day in a ladder match.
+They continued their feud with Benoit until No Way Out on February 23, when Benoit teamed with Brock Lesnar to defeat Team Angle.
+The two then went on to compete in their first WrestleMania match at WrestleMania XIX on March 30, retaining the WWE Tag Team Championship in a Triple Threat match against Los Guerreros, and Chris Benoit and Rhyno.
+Team Angle later lost the WWE Tag Team Championship to Eddie Guerrero and his new partner Tajiri at Judgment Day on May 18 in a ladder match.
 The storyline concluded on the June 12 episode of SmackDown!, when Angle confronted Benjamin and Haas and fired them from Team Angle.
 They then began referring to themselves as "The World's Greatest Tag Team" and won the WWE Tag Team Championship back from Guerrero and Tajiri on the July 3 episode of SmackDown!.
 They lost the titles to Los Guerreros on the September 18 episode of SmackDown!, after Benjamin suffered a legitimate knee injury during the match.
-Benjamin was sidelined for approximately one month, but the pair competed together again, taking part in a Fatal Four-Way match for the WWE Tag Team Championship at WrestleMania XX.
+Benjamin was sidelined for approximately one month, but the pair competed together again, taking part in a Fatal Four-Way match for the WWE Tag Team Championship at WrestleMania XX on March 14, 2004.

 Intercontinental Champion (2004–2006)

-On the March 22, 2004 episode of Raw, Benjamin was drafted to the Raw brand as part of the 2004 WWE draft lottery.
+On the March 22 episode of Raw, Benjamin was drafted to the Raw brand as part of the 2004 WWE draft lottery.
 After arriving, Benjamin quickly became a face when he scored an upset victory over Triple H. Benjamin then feuded with Triple H, beating him three times in total: once by pinfall, once by countout and once by disqualification.
 As part of the storyline, Benjamin then feuded with the other members of Triple H's stable Evolution.
-Benjamin defeated Ric Flair at Backlash and lost to Randy Orton in an Intercontinental Championship match at Bad Blood.
+Benjamin defeated Ric Flair at Backlash on April 18 and lost to Randy Orton in an Intercontinental Championship match at Bad Blood on June 13.